Information management troubles?

 - Lockouts – Limiting access to those in favor.

 - Alignments – Aligning with key funders or customers to inflate power and avoid consequences

 - Leaders – Incident: once this dynamic is discovered speak directly to the offending employee when he or she is caught using these tactics.
 If it was an innocent mistake it probably won’t happen again.
 If it is part of a longstanding pattern, make it clear that it is unacceptable.
 You may want to get some help from a consultant experienced in reversing longstanding negative dynamics.
-It often requires a comprehensive approach.
+It may require a comprehensive approach.

 - Leaders – Prevention: survey employees to identify information management improvements they would make if they were in charge and pay close attention to what comes back.
-Many other survey options here.

 - Leaders – Prevention: when an employee complains about not having what they need to do their work, use caution about characterizing them as complainers and try to see potential value in what they’re saying.
 They might be disclosing an important and solvable problem.

 - Leaders – Prevention: periodically review your internal processes and information flow; refine and improve them over time; correct problems as they are discovered.

 - Victims – If you are a coworker, don’t power struggle directly with these clever employees.
 You’re not likely to win especially if the issue is long standing.
 Seek out a trusted associate as a sounding board on approaching management.